Riverside Woman Arrested After Allegedly Taking Firetruck On Joyride

 “She said it was fun,” Munoz said.
 “She appears to be extremely intoxicated.”

-But it was anything but fun for the on-duty firefighters who work at Station 8 who realized their rig was missing.
+But it was anything but fun for the on-duty Station 8 firefighters when they realized their rig was missing.

 “We just walked out to the engine,” one of the firefighters said while reporting the incident.
 “And our engine is missing.”